jalcine/website/src/_posts/2013-11-13-random-thoughts-about-ror.markdown

 three years now and the Rails framework for about a full one now.
-I have to admit, the speed at which web applications can be built is really intriguing compared to statically typed languages like C++ but that's probably a unfair comparsion.
+I have to admit, the speed at which web applications can be built is really intriguing compared to statically typed languages like C++ but that's probably a unfair comparison.
 Outside of Ruby, I've worked on hobby Web applications using [Zend][] and [Mojolicious][] with no real interest of taking it to market as a skill.
 Rails was the turning point.

 # Why Rails?
-First and foremost, if you *really* did a bit of backend Web development, the one thing that was always a concern was handling database migrations whenever entity relationship diagrams changed (though I feel they shouldn't have).
+First and foremost, if you *really* did a bit of back end Web development, the one thing that was always a concern was handling database migrations whenever entity relationship diagrams changed (though I feel they shouldn't have).
 Defining a SQL schema by hand and having PHP execute it before it was ran in